tiwari-nishant/webui-vue/docs/customization/theme.md

 custom values.

 The `theme-color` map is used heavily throughout the application.
-The Bootstrap-Vue components `variant` prop also utilizes the `theme-color` map.
+The Bootstrap-Vue-next components `variant` prop also utilizes the `theme-color` map.
 This map is the key to customizing the application's color palette.
 Take a look at the [color guidelines](/guide/guidelines/colors) to better understand default theme-colors map.